kenahoo/RHadoop-Wiki/RevoHStream-goals.md

 1. For map-reduce programmers:
 1. the easiest, most productive, most elegant  way to write map reduce jobs.
 One-two orders of magnitude less code than Java.
 Readable, reusable, extensible.
 2. A great prototyping, executable spec and research language and, to my knowledge, the only interpreted one.
 3. General, no crippled language trap.
 Any map reduce algorithm can be implemented with this package.
+With Alan Kay: "Simple things should be simple, complex things should be possible."
 1. For R programmers:
 1. a way to access the Map Reduce programming paradigm.
 2. a way to work on big data sets in a way that is “natural” or “R-like”.